 We can also use color to create depth.
 In our first post in the Fundamentals of Art series on values we saw how when values drop off as they recede into the distance, they become more like the background, more muted.

 The same thing applies to color.
 So, the further away an object is, the closer in color it will become to the color of the background or the environment that it's in.

 For example, if we have a blue sky, these mountains become more and more blue as they recede into the distance.
-Gradually the mountains lose that variation of the red bark on the trees and the green leaves.
-We’re not going to see those colours anymore as they fade away into blue.
+Gradually the mountains lose variations in local color like the red bark on the trees and the green leaves.
+We’re not going to see those colors anymore as they fade away into blue.